-Exercise 8.28 Suppose T is the rooted tree such that vertices of distance n from the root each have $(n \mod 4) + 1$ children.
-What is the critical index $p_c$ for T?
-Exercise 8.29 A random tree T is constructed by giving each vertex 2 children with probability 1/2 and 4 children with probability 1/2.
-What is the critical index for T almost surely?
-Exercise 8.30 Let G be the group generated by a, b with the relations $a^3 = b^3 = e$ .
-Is the simple random walk on G (with these generators) recurrent?
-9 Besicovitch-Kakeya sets A Besicovitch set $K \subset \mathbb{R}^d$ is a closed set of zero d-measure that contains a line segment in every direction.
-These are also called Kakeya sets or Besicovitch- Kakeya sets, although we use the term Kakeya set to mean a set where a line segment can continuously moved so as to return to its original position in the opposite orientation.
+• Exercise 8.35 Suppose $\{E_n\}$ are events and $\mathbb{P}(E_j \cap E_k) \leq C\mathbb{P}(E_j)\mathbb{P}(E_k)$ for some $C < \infty$ that is independent of j and k.
+This is called quasi-independence.
+Show that if $\sum_n \mathbb{P}(E_n) = \infty$, then infinitely many of the events occur with positive probability.
+Give an example to show that we cannot replace "positive probability" with "almost surely".
+This result is in Lamperti (1963) and Kochen and Stone (1964), but has also been discovered independently by others; e.g., Sullivan (1982) stated and used it in the context of approximation by rational numbers and geodesics in hyperbolic manifolds. • Exercise 8.36 In Lamperti's test (Theorem 8.3.3), let A_k be the event that the process X_n hits $\Lambda \cap Y(k)$.
+Prove that (8.3.1) implies these events are quasi-independent, completing the proof of Theorem 8.3.3.
+9 Besicovitch-Kakeya sets A Besicovitch set $K \subset \mathbb{R}^d$ is a set of zero d-measure that contains a line segment in every direction.
+These are also called Kakeya sets or Besicovitch-Kakeya sets, although we use the term Kakeya set to mean a set where a line segment can continuously move so as to return to its original position in the opposite orientation.
 In this chapter we give several deterministic and one random construction of Besicovitch sets for d = 2, leaving the construction of a Kakeya set with small area as an exercise.
 We also discuss an application of Besicovitch sets to Fourier analysis: Fefferman's disk multiplier theorem.
-One of the constructions of Besicovitch sets involves projections of self-similar planar Cantor sets in random directions; this will lead us to consider self-similar sets that do not satisfy the open set condition (OSC) from the theory of selfsimilar sets in Chapter 2.
-In that chapter we proved that a self-similar set has positive measure in its similarity dimension if OSC holds; here we will prove the measure must be zero if OSC does not hold.
+One of the constructions of Besicovitch sets involves projections of self-similar planar Cantor sets in random directions; this will lead us to consider self-similar sets that do not satisfy the open set condition (OSC) from the theory of self-similar set has positive measure in its similarity dimension if OSC holds; here we will prove the measure must be zero if OSC does not hold.
 9.1 Existence and dimension We start with the following result of Besicovitch (1919, 1928):